JonEilers/analyticalgenomics.org/_pages/home.md

 header:
   overlay_image: /assets/images/home/cuke1.jpg

-excerpt: "This website is intended to offer a gentle introduction to genome bioinformatics with a focus on [Sea Cucumbers](/seacuke/)"
+excerpt: "This website is intended to offer a gentle introduction to genome bioinformatics with [Sea Cucumbers](/seacuke/) as the model organism."

 feature_row: